By Molly Snyder Senior Writer Published Nov 14, 2024 at 7:31 PM

 "The cheesy potatoes are my mom's recipe," says Becher.
 "It's a good one.
 Tastes like a homemade side at a Thanksgiving dinner."

 Every fish fry is also served with fry bread.
 Marquardt, who is Native American (there is also a Native figure on the penny in their logo), makes it daily.
-He also serves it with their chili and on Tuesdays, Lou's offers a fry bread taco special.
+He also serves it with their chili and on Wednesdays, Lou's offers a fry bread taco special.

 "It's been a big hit," says Marquardt.